raj09utkarsh/Assignment_Inno/README.md

   * SMTPLIB should be installed in your system.
   * Your Gmail should allow third party apps(Less secure apps) to send mails.<br/>
   Check this here - [Click here to check](https://www.google.com/settings/security/lesssecureapps).
 If it is off, then unblock it.
+  * You must be connected to the Internate.

 ### 2. Download the main.py file <br/>